creativenull/efmls-configs-nvim/README.md

 - Out-of-box configurations for 90+ tools (linters and formatters)
 - Intelligently detect tools installed project-wide or system-wide - works only for node/npm, php/composer and ruby/bundler (additional support for other build tools coming soon, welcome any contributions)
-- Use `:checkhealth` for a quick diagnostic on tools, to check if tool is available
+- `:checkhealth` integration for status check
-- Ability to customize configurations for your specific project use-cases (see [Advanced Setup](#advanced-configuration-setup))
+- Customize configurations for your specific use-case (see [Advanced Setup](#advanced-configuration-setup))

 ## Documentation